 2. Using either hand, place all five fingertips together and begin thumping on the sternum over the thymus.
 The thumping should be firm enough to make your voice vibrate if you were talking, yet not uncomfortable.
-Breathe!
+Breathe deeply from the diaphragm!
 Use deep inhalation and long exhalation.
 Slow, deep breathing helps circulate the radiant life force.

 3. Dr. Diamond found that thumping with a waltz beat rhythm, 1-2-3, 1-2-3, 1-2-3, makes the technique even more effective.

 4. While thumping, mentally affirm Yes! to yourself, Yes! to life, Yes! to this moment, Yes! to any difficulty you may be facing during the day.

 5. Dr. David Hawkins, a psychiatrist involved in energy psychology, recommends smiling while doing the Thymus Thump.
 Research shows that just smiling has a very positive impact on the body/mind system.
 Smiling while thumping your thymus makes this technique even more powerful.

 6. Continue the Thymus Thump, Yes! affirmation, deep breathing, and smiling for 30 to 60 seconds or so.
 Use your intuition to discover the right length of time for you.
 As you thump, be aware of the flow of radiant life force throughout your body/mind system!

 7. Enjoy your new energy and positive attitude towards life.
 Your aura of positive energy will flow out and positively affect those around you.
 Happiness is contagious.